lyteword/chspurgeon-tod/volume-2/psalm-41.md

 **Verse 1.** (*first clause* ).
 The incidental blessings resulting from considering the pious poor.

-1\.We learn gratitude.
+1\.
+We learn gratitude.

-2\.We see patience.
+2\.
+We see patience.

-3\.We often remark the triumphs of great grace.
+3\.
+We often remark the triumphs of great grace.

-4\.We obtain light on Christian experience.
+4\.
+We obtain light on Christian experience.

-5\.We have their prayers.
+5\.
+We have their prayers.

-6\.We feel the pleasure of beneficence.
+6\.
+We feel the pleasure of beneficence.

-7\.We enter into communion with the lowly Saviour.
+7\.
+We enter into communion with the lowly Saviour.

 **Verse 1.** The support of the Small pox Hospitals recommended. *Bishop Squire*, 1760.
 Scores of sermons of this kind have been preached from this text.